Can wine quality be ‘predicted’ through the use of machine learning?

-However, they are not data scientists and they may not have the required skills in machine learning nor coding experience to build models.
-Most data handled by these professionals are Small Data, meaning that often historical data contains a limited number of different wines (or products) but rarely thousands or more like in Big Data.
-Traditional machine learning tools work well with Big Data but do not perform with Small Data.
+The data trawled by these wine professionals are Small Data, meaning they often contain historical data about a few dozens or hundreds of different wines but rarely thousands or more like in Big Data.
+Traditional machine learning tools work well with Big Data but do not perform as well with Small Data.

-MyDataModels allows domain experts, in this case Production or QA managers, to build predictive models from Small Data automatically and without training.
-They can use their collected data directly, without normalization and outlier’s management nor feature engineering.
+MyDataModels allows wine professionals such as wine production managers, wine quality control engineers, wine tasters, vintners, wine makers, wine resellers, cellarmen, wine traders, wine stewards to build predictive models from Small Data in a nimble way.
+The wine professionals do not need to undergo any kind of training.
+They can use their collected data directly, without normalization, outlier’s management or feature engineering.
 Thanks to this limited data preparation, the results from this specific dataset were obtained with a few clicks in 3 minutes on a regular laptop.

 MyDataModels brings a self-service solution for those who have Small Data and no data scientists.